When To Put A Dog Down With Torn ACL [ANSERED]

 What if the Surgery is too Costly and You Cannot Afford it?

-If your vet has recommended a surgery to repair your dog’s torn ACL and you cannot afford it, euthanasia might not necessarily have to be the only option for your dog.
+If your vet has recommended surgery to repair your dog’s torn ACL and you cannot afford it, euthanasia might not necessarily have to be the only option for your dog.
 There are other methods to manage the case symptomatically.
 Some of them include:

 • Physical therapy